 With the application of Yost Precision Machining's \$216 manufacturing overhead to the job cost sheet in Exhibit 3-4, the job cost sheet is almost complete.
 There are two final steps.
 First, the totals for direct materials, direct labour, and manufacturing overhead are transferred to the Cost Summary section of the job cost sheet and added together to obtain the total cost for the job.
 Then the total cost (\$1,800) is divided by the number of units (2) to obtain the unit cost (\$900).
-As indicated earlier, this unit cost is an average cost and should not be interpreted as the cost that would actually be incurred if another unit was produced.
+As indicated earlier, this unit cost is an average cost and should not be interpreted as the cost that would actually be incurred if another unit were produced.
 Much of the actual overhead would not change at all if another unit was produced, so the incremental cost of an additional unit is something less than the average unit cost of \$900.

-The completed job cost sheet is now ready to be transferred to the Finished Goods inventory account, where it will serve as the basis for valuing unsold units in ending inventory and determining cost of goods sold.
+The completed job cost sheet will serve as the basis for valuing unsold units in ending inventory and determining cost of goods sold.